This Week's Finds in Mathematical Physics (1-50)

 Tim Hosgood kindly typeset all 300 issues of \emph{This Week's Finds} in 2020.
 They will be released in six installments of 50 issues each.
 I have edited the issues here to make the style a bit more uniform and also to change some references to preprints, technical reports, etc.\ into more useful arXiv links.
 This accounts for some anachronisms where I discuss a paper that only appeared on the arXiv later.

-The process of editing could have gone on much longer; there are undoubtedly many mistakes remaining.
+I thank Blake Stacey and Fridrich Valach for helping me fix many mistakes.
+There are undoubtedly many still remaining.
 If you find some, please contact me and I will try to fix them.

 \hypertarget{week1}{